Digital Spy: digiNEWS (1999)

 On 28 February 1999, digiNEWS and ONfaq merged and were rebranded as sites of the new 'digiNEWS network'.
 More websites joined the network, including Chris Norris's cablenews:uk (covering NTL and TeleWest cable services), Mark Hughes' DVDNews (DVD news and reviews) and Neil Wilkes' TV:uk (TV news and gossip).
 While the network grew, it was still served from personal webspace from ISPs such as Freeserve, so work started on integrating the multitude of sites into a single portal.

 Digital Spy (2000–2011)

 The Digital Spy forums first went live on 1 March 2000, built on the UBB forum platform.
 The newly named Digital Spy news portal went live on 19 May 2001, running on a custom-built content management system called RAMS (Remote Article Management System).
 Digital Spy Limited was incorporated in late 2001 by Alan Jay, Neil Wilkes and Mark Hughes, with Iain Chapman, Jose Cardoso and James Welsh joining later as shareholders.

 On 9 April 2008, it was announced that the website had been purchased by magazine publisher Hachette Filipacchi UK, a subsidiary of the Lagardère Group for a "significant" sum.

-In March 2011, former NME.com and FHM.com editor David Moynihan replaced Neil Wilkes as Editor.
+In March 2011, former NME and FHM editor David Moynihan replaced Neil Wilkes as Editor.